Azure/azure-docs-sdk-dotnet/api/overview/azure/microsoft.azure.webpubsub.aspnetcore-readme-pre.md

 ### Setting up console logging

-You can also easily [enable console logging](https://github.com/Azure/azure-sdk-for-net/blob/Microsoft.Azure.WebPubSub.AspNetCore_1.0.0-beta.3/sdk/core/Azure.Core/samples/Diagnostics.md#logging) if you want to dig deeper into the requests you're making against the service.
+You can also easily [enable console logging](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/Azure.Core/samples/Diagnostics.md#logging) if you want to dig deeper into the requests you're making against the service.

 ## Next steps

-Please take a look at the
-[samples][samples_ref]
-directory for detailed examples on how to use this library.
+Please take a look at the [Samples][sample_ref] directory for detailed examples on how to use this library.

 ## Contributing